The Down Lo

 One of the main values of a millennial is experience over things, which means we seek out the unique, local, and quirky.
 When we travel, we want properties that tell a story.
 A place we can make memories.
 Big box hotels and cookie cutter rooms simply don’t cut it anymore.

 Thankfully, more and more offbeat boutique hotels, b&bs, and hostels are popping up, focused on every possible interest and niche hobby imaginable.
-If you’re looking for unusual places to stay, here are the most eccentric, quirky accommodations in America.
+If you’re looking for unusual places to stay, here are the most eccentric, quirky places to stay in America.

 The Great Escape Lakeside (Clermont, Florida) is a nerd’s dream house.
 With rooms themed like Scrabble and Monopoly, inside, there’s a full Jumanji-style theater, laser tag, karaoke room, arcade, carnival games, and casino.
 Outside, there is giant foosball, human bowling, waterslides, and zorbs.
 The entire property is designed to be a giant escape room, with an app doling out hints and clues.
 If all that fun sounds awesome, it is, until you see the price tag.
 Rooms start at $1671+ with a 3-night minimum.
 The house sleeps up to 45 guests so you might need to recruit a few more friends for an epic Sunshine State getaway.